luizasalantiu/auth-web-app/README.md

 ##### Useful links:

 - [Setting up SSL in Tomcat](http://tomcat.apache.org/tomcat-7.0-doc/ssl-howto.html#Configuration).
-Since this only needed to run locally, [these instructions](https://dzone.com/articles/setting-ssl-tomcat-5-minutes) were followed (no CSR involved).
+Since this only needed to run locally, [these instructions](https://dzone.com/articles/setting-ssl-tomcat-5-minutes) were followed (no CSR involved)

 - [Overview of Java servlets and application life cycle](http://stackoverflow.com/a/3106909/2575683)

+- [jBCrypt](http://www.mindrot.org/projects/jBCrypt/) used for password hashing

 ##### Todo